Adonis' FFXIV Characters

 Phoenicia had a childhood dream of becoming 'everyone's friend' in the manner of her idol - a lounge matron from an old Garlean silent film, in fine gowns, swanning about a speakeasy.

-Just a couple of years ago, after a fifteen year military and tactical career, she realised this dream with her savings, and opened Tribe.
+Several years ago, after a fifteen year military and tactical career, she realised this dream with her savings, and opened Tribe.
 Click this image to see more about Tribe.

 Not content to just be friends to anyone who came in, Phoe made Tribe into a home in its own right - opening it to visitors, creating a dormitory and welcoming anyone who needed a place to feel like home.

-While Phoe ostensibly retired from military and mercenary work, the call of the field of battle to her skills was undeniable, and so, to give the world the benefit of those skills, she founded the Sparrows PMC.
-Click this image to hear more.
+While Phoe ostensibly retired from military and mercenary work, the call of the field of battle to her skills was undeniable, and so, to give the world the benefit of those skills, she founded the Sparrows PMC, now under her sister Vellie's control.

 Velourmia Malqir